Board of Directors

 Mark has been a supporter of Umpqua Watersheds since its inception and he believes in his personal visions of healing, and in helping our delicate forest ecosystems survive in these very trying times is in full alliance with the vision of Umpqua Watersheds.

-Having been born and raised in Douglas County, Eric’s sense of belonging and purpose stems from the forests, rivers, mountains, and biotic community of the Umpqua watersheds.
-Eric completed an associate’s in Natural Resources-Landscape Monitoring, along with a certificate in Geographic Information Systems at Umpqua Community College.
-He aspires to earn a bachelor’s in Ecological Restoration before proceeding with graduate studies at Oregon State University.
-After working seasonally for the USFS as a botanical science tech, Eric is now employed full-time at Phoenix Charter School as the Youth Corps Coordinator.
+Having been born and raised in Douglas County, Eric’s sense of place and purpose is rooted in the forests, rivers, mountains, and biotic communities of the Umpqua Basin.
+He completed an associate’s degree in Natural Resources-Landscape Monitoring, along with a certification in Geographic Information Systems at Umpqua Community College in 2018, and is currently earning undergraduate degrees in Ecological Restoration, Sustainability, and Botany at Oregon State University.
+As the Youth Conservation Corps Coordinator at Phoenix Charter School, he also works to connect local students with opportunities to “Learn, Earn, and Serve” outdoors.
+He is a strong proponent of collaborative, adaptive, and whole-system approaches to landscape stewardship.

 Janice is a wildlife biologist, specializing in spotted owl biology and population dynamics for the past 3+ decades.
 Since moving to Douglas County in 1985, she was captivated by the beauty of the Umpqua River and aspires to make the environment as healthy as possible through participation in community organizations, including Umpqua Watersheds.
 Supportive of the need for strong environmental protection laws, Janice is an advocate of educational programs that bring science and scientific integrity discussions to the public and introduces young people to the wonders and fragility of the natural world.
 She joined the board in 2019.